oracle/crossplane-provider-oci/docs/migration_quickstart.md

   If the deletion hangs due to finalizers, you can force removal in a separate command:

+  > [!WARNING]
-  > ⚠️ **WARNING**: Force-removing finalizers bypasses Kubernetes safety mechanisms.
+  > _Force-removing finalizers bypasses Kubernetes safety mechanisms._
+>
-  > Only use this if the deletion is stuck and you've verified no other resources depend on this ProviderConfig.
+  > _Only use this if the deletion is stuck and you've verified no other resources depend on this ProviderConfig._

   ```sh
   kubectl patch providerconfig/default -p '{"metadata":{"finalizers":[]}}' --type=merge